arcavios/scooze/docs/contributing.md

 3. You're ready to develop!

 4. When you have changes you'd like the team to review, please submit a pull request!

+## Report A Bug

+If you find a bug 🐛, please open a [bug report](https://github.com/arcavios/scooze/issues/new?assignees=&labels=bug&template=bug_report.md&title=).
+If you have an idea for an improvement or new feature 🚀, please open a [feature request](https://github.com/arcavios/scooze/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=).

+If you find a security vulnerability, please follow the instructions [here](https://github.com/arcavios/scooze/security/policy).